TL;DR

 Importantly, they recognize that collecting data isnât the job.
 Understanding risk is.

 Public vendor signals give you scale.
-Private ones give you detail.
-But neither, on their own, give you truth.
+Private ones give you details.
+But neither, on their own, gives you truth.

 In 2025, the vendors you work with are changing constantly – and so are their risks.
 To keep up, your risk visibility needs to move from static reviews to live insight.